 Painting is a DIYer’s bread and butter, and a fresh coat can really clean up a room.
 Paint is also a cost-effective way to freshen up a space as you can cover a large surface area for minimal cost.

 However, it’s crucial that you get your colour scheme right, and neutrals are always the safest choice.
-Our fully assembled kitchen cabinets come in a range of neutral colours.
+Our assembled kitchen cabinets are perfect for DIY Kitchens and come in a range of neutral colours.
 They suit almost every style, will age well, and should look good with any other materials you plan to use.
 They also won’t limit your options if you need to replace a fixture or fitting in the future.

 And remember, it’s not just walls that can benefit from a new coat of paint.
 So long as everything else is still in reasonably good condition, you can modernise everything from your dated tiles to your discoloured sink.
 Just make sure you’re using the right product as some surfaces will require specialised paint.
 With this in mind, we don’t recommend painting any style of kitchen cabinets.
 You will always get better performance from the newer harder wearing laminates.